Unit tests

 Copied!

-The output of any configured test will display in the Checks tab with a separate output for each test.
-By default, the test result will display collapsed with the status: PASSED, FAILED, or SKIPPED.
-Expanding each test (or expanding all tests) will show the test output as well as the StdOut and StdErr logs.
+The output of configured tests will be displayed in the Checks tab with a separate output for each test.
+Test results will be collapsed by default, with the status PASSED, FAILED, or SKIPPED.
+Expanding each test or all tests will display the test output as well as the StdOut and StdErr logs.

 Test coverage